linode/docs/docs/development/python/use-scrapy-to-extract-data-from-html-tags.md

     self.domain = parsed_uri.netloc
 {{< /highlight >}}

-5. Update the expression to allow yielding new URLs from links to add domain check in addition to depth check:
+5. Update the expression to add domain check in addition to depth check for new URLs:

     {{< highlight py >}}
 parsed_uri = urlparse(response.url)

-# Yield new links with previous logic
+# Apply previous logic to new links
 if parsed_uri.netloc == self.domain and depth < self.maxdepth:
 {{< /highlight >}}

-See the full Spider in the next section where this code is integrated inside the previous one.
+See the full spider in the next section where this code is integrated inside the previous additions.

-## Final version of the Spider
+## Final Version of the Spider

-Here is the fully functional Spider.
-A few hacks has been added to get the domain of the response and prevent recursive browsing of other domains links.
-Otherwise, your Spider will attempt to parse the whole web!
+Here is the fully functional spider.
+A few hacks have been added to get the domain of the response and prevent recursive browsing of other domains links.
+Otherwise, your spider will attempt to parse the whole web!

 {{< file "linkChecker/spiders/link_checker.py" py >}}
 import re